rust-lang/cargo/src/doc/src/reference/config.md

 # Same keys for a normal profile (minus `panic`, `lto`, and `rpath`).

 [resolver]
+lockfile-path = "…"  # Overrides the path used for
 incompatible-rust-versions = "allow"  # Specifies how resolver reacts to these

 [registries.<name>]  # registries other than crates.io